danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 Granting that we _can_ allow duplicates, why _should_ we?
 The answer is that in practice, duplicate DICOM objects have existed for decades.
 It's common practice for files to be written to portable storage media by a healthcare provider and given to the patient, who then gives the files to another healthcare provider, who then transfers the files into a DICOM storage system.
 Thus, multiple copies of one DICOM file commonly exist in isolated DICOM systems.
 As this functionality is moving to the cloud, we face a difficult problem: how can we ensure the **global uniqueness** of DICOM objects in an ever-more interconnected cloud ecosystem, while also providing an on-ramp for **existing data stores and workflows?**

+## Microsoft / OSS Requirements
+In conversation with the team, the following requirements (or at least strong preferences) have emerged:
+ 1. The solution has to make sense in the OSS context.
+Includes:
+   a. exposing the status of this feature, and
+   b. making sure that behavior (and perhaps rationale) is well-documented.
+ 2. Users should be able to discover all content on their server.

 ## Explored Approaches

 ### Can we simply ensure that duplicate files are modified to have unique UIDs?